-As a company founder, one of your biggest opportunities – and responsibilities – is that you get to define the corporate culture.
-Once the culture is set, it’s difficult to change – so the challenge is in getting it right the first time.
-You can learn a lot from companies like Apple and Netflix, who are both widely respected for their exemplary culture.
+As a company founder, one of your most significant opportunities – and responsibilities – is that you get to define the corporate culture.
+Once the culture is set, it’s difficult to change – so the challenge is to get it right the first time.
+You can learn a lot from companies like Apple and Netflix, both widely respected for their exemplary culture.

 Based on this study, we have summarized ten principles for building a rock-solid corporate culture.
 Implement them early, and you’ll significantly enhance your firm’s growth potential:

 - Write down your core principles.
 Lay down your commandments.
-Set them in stone and put them somewhere the world can see it.
+Set them in stone and put them somewhere the world can see.

 - Assemble the right team.
 Interview carefully and ask probing questions to see if the candidate’s value system aligns with yours.
-You won’t always get it right, so quickly handle hiring mistakes before they corrode your corporate culture.
+You won’t always get it right, so resolve hiring mistakes quickly before they corrode your corporate culture.

 - Avoid silos.
 “Traditional” roles like sales, marketing, and product management often lead to mediocrity.
-Everybody on the team has SOME responsibility in each of these areas, especially in the age of social media.
+Everybody on the team has SOME responsibility in these areas, especially in the age of social media.

 - Set high standards.
 You broadcast your standards every time you accept or reject recommendations from your team.
 If you set high standards, your team will step up to the challenge.
-Your customers will notice.
+Your customers will notice and appreciate it.

 - Recognize and reward exemplary values.
-Hold one or two firm-wide events each year, and recognize those who best exemplify the corporate culture.
+Hold one or two annual firm-wide events and recognize those who best exemplify the corporate culture.
 Invite your customers and investors, and make it fun.

 - Train continuously.
 Every interaction is an opportunity to teach and to learn.
-Training is coaching, rather than criticizing.
+Training is coaching, not criticizing.
 Continuous teaching is a hallmark of great companies and their leaders.

 - Think and act like a winner.
 Customers want to associate with winners.
 Whatever your competitive strengths are, focus on maintaining your advantage in those areas.

 You don’t need to start a cult to achieve an exceptional corporate culture, but it does require a disdain for conventional wisdom and the status quo.
-Build your corporate culture around the pursuit of ideals; growth and profit will follow.
+Build your corporate culture around pursuing ideals; growth and profit will follow.